 1. Launch Activity Monitor from Applications > Utilities.

 2. Look for any processes that look like they may be connected to bitcoin or a cryptocurrency.

-3. If you find a process, select and then press the Quit Process button in the toolbar (it’s an ‘x’).
+3. If you find a process, select and then press the Stop button in the toolbar (it’s an ‘x’).

 4. Repeat for any other processes that look like they’re connected to cryptocurrency.